CONTEXT

 Searching for Time Comes Before Understanding the Patient

-Appointment creation begins with scanning the calendar instead of understanding who the patient is and what they need.
+Appointment creation starts with scanning the calendar instead of understanding the patient and their needs.
 This reverses the natural workflow of front-desk staff and pushes complexity onto people rather than the system.
 The software becomes a passive display of availability instead of an active participant in solving the scheduling problem.

 HYPOTHESIS